 Skip to main content

-s2-lite is an open source server implementation of core S2 APIs.
-It’s a single binary designed to run as a single instance, making self-hosting straightforward.
-Thanks to its SlateDB engine, s2-lite can provide the same durability guarantee as the managed service — every write durable on object storage before acknowledgment.
-See the README for more on its internals and quickstart for running it via the s2 CLI or Docker.
-A Helm chart is also available for deploying to Kubernetes.
+s2-lite is designed to run as a single instance, making self-hosting straightforward.
+See the README for more on its internals and quickstart for running it via the s2 CLI.
+Docker images are available.
+You can also use the Helm chart for deploying to Kubernetes.
 The SDKs and CLI can connect to s2-lite by overriding the default endpoints.
 See SDK: Endpoints and CLI: Configuration for details.

-Even if you plan to exclusively use the managed service, s2-lite is useful as a local service emulator for integration tests and CI/CD pipelines.
-It implements the same API surface, so your tests run against a real S2 instance without needing network access or credentials.
+Even if you plan to exclusively use the cloud service, s2-lite is useful as an S2 emulator for integration tests and CI/CD pipelines.
+This way your tests run against a real S2 instance without needing network access or credentials.

 Init file